UT Health Auditor, Clinical Documentation Improvement in Texas Medical Center-Houston, Texas

-Three years of experience, with a combination of coding and clinical documentation improvement roles located in an outpatient or large provider office setting preferred.
+Three (3) years of experience in outpatient coding, CDI and/or auditing required.
+Experience in a large provider office setting is preferred.
 May substitute required experience with equivalent years of education beyond the minimum education requirement.

 Exerts up to 20 pounds of force occasionally and/or up to 10 pounds frequently and/or a negligible amount constantly to move objects.